heilaaks/snippy/docs/source/features.rst

 Content managed by Snippy is divided into two categories called snippets and solutions.
 Snippets are short command examples and solutions are longer solution descriptions.
-You can combine metadata like links and tags with the content to help searching and tracking the content.
+You can add metadata like links and tags to help to search content.

 You can operate snippet or solution content with six basic operations: create, search, update, delete, import and export.
 These operations manage the content in persistent